GompDS/DS3PortingTool/README.md

 ------
 ## Usage
-If using from the command line, enter flags first and then the path to the source DCX file.
-Alternatively you can drag-and-drop a DCX file onto the exe.
+If using from the command line, enter flags first and then the path(s) to the source DCX file(s).
+Alternatively you can drag-and-drop DCX file(s) onto the exe.

-DCX file must be either an anibnd or chrbnd.
+DCX file(s) must be either an anibnd or chrbnd.

+>For Elden Ring, make sure you select all of the enemy's anibnds and drag them onto the exe at the same time.

 In this example, no flags were entered initially so the user was prompted to enter flags.
 The user did not want to use any flags and so continued with the program execution.